ZevMM/EnglishFinalProject/README.md

-2D fighter game for my English class final project.
+2D fighter game for my junior year English class final project.
 The game uses characters from two of the stories we read, and is set in our classroom.
 A document containing the backstory/lore was emailed to the class.